FraunhoferISST/DataspaceConnector/docs/pages/communication.md

 * `RejectionMessage` with `RejectionReason.NOT_AUTHORIZED` if a policy restriction was detected.
 * `ContractRejectionMessage` with `RejectionReason.BAD_PARAMETERS` if the contract request was not accepted.

+### More IDS

+Other IDS components also have running instances that can be used for testing.
+The Dataspace Connector currently mainly supports communication with the IDS Broker and [DAPS](https://github.com/International-Data-Spaces-Association/IDS-G/tree/master/core/DAPS) - as described
+[here](features.md#ids-communication).
+A working communication with other components is not guaranteed.

+The currently implemented support is explained [here](communication/v6/ecosystem.md) in more detail.